 What This Statute Requires

 Formal proceedings involving trusts and estates can affect many people: beneficiaries, heirs, creditors, and others with a financial stake in the outcome.
-This statute sets a basic but important rule: the legal filings must clearly identify whose interests are involved.
+This statute sets a basic but important rule for probate matters.
+The legal filings must clearly identify whose interests are involved, including all parties involved in the case.

 In formal proceedings involving trusts or estates of decedents, minors, protected persons or incapacitated persons, interests to be affected must be described in pleadings that give reasonable information to owners by name or class, by reference to the instrument creating the interests or in some other appropriate manner.

 A.R.S. § 14-1403The statute applies broadly.
-It covers estates of people who have passed away, as well as matters involving minors, protected persons, and incapacitated persons.
-Trusts fall under this requirement too.
+It covers estates of people who have passed away, as well as probate matters involving minors, protected persons, and incapacitated persons.
+Trust administration cases fall under this requirement too.

 Identifying Interests by Name or Class